 - have a minimum ACT score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT score of 16 to17 (12 to14 if taken before October 28, 1989) and have completed at least 12 semester hours with a "C" average or better on courses approved by the MLT program.

-- take an entrance test at the applicant's own expense.
+- take the TEAS entrance test at the applicant's own expense.
 TEAS test will be remote proctored, must be taken within 18 months and can only be taken 3 times 30 days apart during the application year.
 Test must be taken prior to application deadline.